memri/pod/docs/WIP_QueryRedesign.md

 </table>

 ### Future: filter edges
-In this example, get friends of age >= 18
+In this example, get friends that are know to you since a specific DateTime ("old friends").

 <table>
 <tr>